 Signing out for part one

-So, that’s part one complete.
+That’s part one complete.
 It sounds like a lot of hard work but for the third time, trust me, it isn’t.

 The great thing about these press cameras is their ability to take a beating and be almost endlessly repaired.
 They are truly modular and considering people are still using the original 1912 Speed Graphic for large format photography, it’s safe to say that these cameras will likely outlive anyone reading this article today.